cpp-linter/cpp-linter-action/README.md

 ### Auto-fix clang-format issues

-You can enable automatic fixing of clang-format issues by setting `auto-fix: 'true'`.
-When enabled, the action will:

-1. Run clang-format detection as usual
-2. Apply `clang-format -i` to fix any files with style issues
-3. Commit and push the formatted changes back to the PR branch
+Set `auto-fix: 'true'` and the action applies `clang-format -i` to the files with style issues and commits the result to the branch:

 ```yaml
     steps: